fmatthew5876/stdcxx-ascii/proposal/draft.md

 function for every character is simply unacceptable for any high-performance parsing routine.

 Most crucially, dynamic dispatch prohibits inlining.
-On most platforms, a few comparisons is much cheaper than even a direct function call.
+On most platforms, a few comparisons or a table lookup is much cheaper than even a direct function call.
 Inlining also allows for the possibility of automatic vectorization by an optimizer.
-The `<cctype>` functions can never be `constexpr`.
+In addition, the `<cctype>` functions can never be `constexpr`.
 Finally, there are also times when we want consistency regardless of the global locale setting.

 We propose an additional set of character functions which mirror the functions in `<cctype>` but are placed in the `std::ascii` namespace.
-We also propose two additional useful functions:
+We also propose two additional useful functions for converting ascii digit characters into integers:
 `todigit` and `toxdigit`.
 While one can easily implement these methods themselves, it is tedious and error-prone to do so.